 in recent years, common tasks performed at the RPG HCI have been coded where they can also be initiated from a GUI at the AWIPS workstation.
-These tasks include changing VCPs and toggling AVSET on and off.
+Examples of these tasks include changing VCPs and toggling AVSET on and off.

 Optimizing Data Quality